ansible-collections/ibm_eda_zos/docs/source/install/software-installation.rst

 ..
 For now, static links are used (which might actually be safer :) )
 .. ...........................................................................
 =====================
-Software Installation
+Software installation
 =====================

+Event-Driven Ansible uses a similar installation, upgrade and remove process as other collections.

+For more information, see the following:

-To know more about the software installation, see `Ansible for IBM Z`_.
+- For software installation, see `Ansible for IBM Z`_.

-To upgrade the collection to the latest available version, see `Upgrade for IBM Z`_.
+- To upgrade the collection, see `Upgrade for IBM Z`_.

-To remove the collection, see `Remove Ansible for IBM Z`_.
+- To remove the collection, see `Remove Ansible for IBM Z`_.

 .. _Ansible for IBM Z:
    https://ibm.github.io/z_ansible_collections_doc/installation/install-collections.html